Happy Spring friends!

 We just had a frost a couple of nights ago, but hopefully that’s the last one for the season.

-I showed you this large thrifted $1 tote bag purse in this Thrifting Pink post back in April, and I mentioned that it was destined to become a purse planter.
+I shared this large thrifted $1 tote bag purse in this Thrifting Pink post a while back, and I mentioned that it was destined to become a purse planter.

 Well it’s date with destiny finally arrived.

 I love to make planters out of unusual things.

 I chose pink (of course) petunias in a hanging basket because they were on sale, and this makes planting very quick and easy.

 I lined the inside of the purse with the plastic bag and added about 2″ of pea gravel.

 This allows some water to drain away from the soil and it gives some weight to the planter so it won’t be blown over on a windy day.